Looking for a peaceful alternative to Shimla? Try some camping at Mashobra Greens and enjoy the offbeat.

 As I reached Shimla, it started pouring.
 And in no time, I was wet and cold and hopeless.
 It was time to look for an alternative destination to Shimla (because I hate crowded towns) book a place and spends the night.
 And Mashobra became the answer.

-Camping At Mashobra Greens
+Camping In Mashobra Greens

-I had a little introduction to the town of Mashobra and how it could be a much better location for a person like me than the crowded Shimla, and Mashobra Greens, in Mashobra, felt like an assuring place to stay.
-So in no time, I booked a tent with them and headed my way to Mashobra.
+I had a little introduction to the town of Mashobra during one of my previous journeys and knew how it could be a much better alternative to Shimla.
+And Mashobra Greens felt like an assuring place to stay.
+So in no time, I booked a tent with them and headed my way.

 Located about 12km, Mashobra Greens offers Swiss Tents and Mudhouses in the luxury segment (at least that’s what their website says).
 Where the establishment was pretty nice and the staff was great, I particularly enjoyed the setting that it offered – ‘right in the middle of nowhere’ kind!